 Microsoft started from a small company and within a short period grew to a software developer giant.
-Today Microsoft dominated the software market with their operating system and their PC office software applications.
+Today Microsoft dominates the software market with their operating system and their PC office software applications.
+However, Microsoft is significantly behind in the highest growth era of PC software Internet.
 Microsoft next mission is to invade the NET.
 Shortly after the release of their new product Windows 95, Microsoft decided to focus on application software with the NET.
 Microsoft believed more revenue will be generated by private network rather than selling supporting tools.

-Microsoft sudden change in focus without any major destruction to the company was due to their finance power.
+Microsoft sudden change in focus without any major destruction to the company was due to their finance power leverage these position.
 The Net is the market that Microsoft ignored, now shifting the focus they risk the finance and pressure from existing competitions.